a3f/ia32hook/README.md

 	{
 		(void) static_or_terminate;
 		(void) hModule;

 		if(dwReason == DLL_PROCESS_ATTACH)
+		{
+			hook_init();
-			player_talkchannel = hook_attach(PlayerTalkChannelAddr, PlayerTalkChannelHook);
+			player_talkchannel = hook_attach(PlayerTalkChannelAddr, PlayerTalkChannelHook, 0);
+		}else if (dwReason == DLL_PROCESS_DETACH)
+			hook_detach(PlayerTalkChannelAddr, player_talkchannel);

 		return TRUE;
 	}

 ## Known bugs
-Rehooking an already hooked function currently leads to undefined behavior.
 Hooking a function shorter than 5 bytes leads to undefined behavior.
 Hooking a function which uses relative addressing in the instructions containing the first 5 bytes is undefined behaviour.
-Because most (all?) compilers maintain a frame pointe pointer by default, the patched bytes will be the prologue `push ebp;mov ebp, esp;` and a stack push/sub.
-So the last one shouldn't be too common.
+Because most (all?) compilers maintain a frame pointe pointer by default, the patched bytes will be the prologue `push ebp;mov ebp, esp;` and a stack push/sub, these shouldn't be too common occurrences

-Eventually, the ollydbg disassembler will be replaced by a non copy-left engine and these points will be adressed.
+Eventually, the ollydbg disassembler will be replaced by a non copy-left engine and these points will be addressed.

+## Notes
+Keep in mind that the majority of human code produce isn't thread-safe.
+Calling thread-unsafe foreign code will only be perfectly safe when either:
+* The thread that usually calls it calls it, which is usually(?) a dispatcher blocking on `select`/`PeekMessage`.
+* All threads are suspended, memory is backed up, call done, memory restored.
+The `mhold`/`mshare` function pair available in `mhold-*.c` can help with that.

+It will work most of the time though, but only until it eventually crashes;

 ## License
 The disassembler is	written by [Oleh Yuschuk][] and distributed under the terms of the [GNU GPL 2.0][].
 The rest of the code is under the [MIT/X11 license][].
 Effectively this means though that the thing as a whole is GPL'd.